griest024/Pokemon-Virginia/README.md

 5 pokeballs given to you by one of the professor's aides
 - Add ladder animations
 - Add some cool shit to the tilesets
+- Add acceleration to surfing
+- Figure out how to dynamically edit metadata